iOffice/ioffice.github.io/api/endpoints/reservation.md

     + endDate (optional, number, `1404421051661`) ...
 Epoch time of reservation end date
     + buildingId (optional, number, `44`) ...
 Id of the building to query from
     + roomId (optional, number, `16`) ...
 Id of the room to query from
+    + modifiedOrCreatedAfter (optional, number, '1549319834')...
+Epoch time to poll recently modified items in the collection.

 + Response 200